ivanyeors/Relinky/README.md

-# Missing References Finder - Figma Plugin
+# Relinky - Scan and Replace Missing Token

 A powerful Figma plugin to help you find and manage unlinked design tokens and styles across your files.